arpitasau/readme-generator/README.md

 ## Usage

-* User need to clone the repo.
+* User needs to clone the repo.
-* Open in terminal and run the command npm i
+* Open the folder in terminal and run the command npm i
-* Run the command node index.js
+* Once dependencies are installed, run the command node index.js
+* Answer the prompts

 ## Contributing